zainkashif1122/Student-Record-Management-System/README.md

-Based on the code you provided, here's an updated README for your project:

----

 # Student-Record-Management-System

 Take a look at my **console-based Student Record Management System**, developed in C++! 📚 This project allows users to easily manage and manipulate student records including roll numbers, marks, percentages, and grades.